 The 2017-23 Six-Year Facilities Plan represents an ongoing effort by state agencies to meet the state's facilities goals.
-The plan includes 246 projects.
+The plan includes 244 projects.
 There are 85 projects underway and expected to be completed in the next 12 months.
-The remaining 161 projects are expected to be completed between July 2017 and June 2023, including 10 major projects larger than 20,000 square feet.
-These projects result in no increase in square footage across office, laboratory and support space.
-The plan projects total annual lease and operating expenses will increase by about \$30.4 million (12.7 percent), to \$269.8 million.
-This is 5.5 percent lower than projected inflation over the same period.
+The remaining159 projects are expected to be completed between July 2017 and June 2023, including 10 major projects larger than 20,000 square feet.
+These projects result in an increase of 36,000 square feet across office, laboratory and support space.
+The plan projects total annual lease and operating expenses will increase by about \$32.2 million (13.5 percent), to \$271.7 million.
+This is 4.7 percent lower than projected inflation over the same period.

 By 2023, the plan projects some changes in the distribution of the portfolio.
 The largest increase in square footage is projected to be in the human services agencies who will continue to occupy the majority of the office space.
-The changes in square footage reflect the Governor's 2017-19 proposed budgets.
+The changes in square footage reflect the 2017-19 enacted budgets.